-Athens is the capital city of Greece, part of the European Union.
+In The Travel Bunny’s free Athens travel guide, you will discover the capital city of Greece, part of the European Union.
 It is the largest Greek city, with around 50% of the population living here.

-Located in a peninsula in the southern part of Greece, Athens is surrounded by the Aegean Sea, the Evoikos Gulf, the Saronic Gulf, the Gulf of Corinth.
-By land, Athens has Mount Pendeli and Mount Parnassus in the north, Mount Hymettus to the east and Mount Egaleo to the west.
+Located on a peninsula in the southern part of Greece, Athens is surrounded by the Aegean Sea, the Evoikos Gulf, the Saronic Gulf, the Gulf of Corinth.
+By land, Athens has Mount Pendeli and Mount Parnassus in the north, Mount Hymettus to the east, and Mount Egaleo to the west.

 The Greek Capital has a Mediterranean climate, with an average of 250 days of sunshine per year.
 December is the wettest month, while January is the coldest.
 July is the driest month, while August is the hottest.

 If you are wondering when to visit Athens, keep in mind that since it is one of the most important cities in the world from a cultural point of view, there will always be lots of other tourists.
 However, try to avoid visiting Athens during the summer months, because the Greek Capital becomes busier with everyone passing through the city on their way to the Greek islands.
 In addition, it’s very hot.
 Therefore, it’s probably best to visit Athens during late spring, or early autumn.

 Find out how to get to Athens from Eleftherios Venizelos Athens International Airport.

 Find out how to get to Athens from the ports of Piraeus, Rafina or Lavrio.